Skip to content

 }

-ctx.Message contains message actions such as AnswerAsync, ReplyAsync, AnswerPhotoAsync, ReplyDocumentAsync, and DeleteAsync.
+ctx.Message contains message actions such as AnswerAsync, ReplyAsync, AnswerPhotoAsync, ReplyDocumentAsync, SendEphemeralAsync, and DeleteAsync.
 These helpers target the current chat.
 Use ctx.Bot.*Async when the target chat or method surface should be explicit.

 Callback handlers use CallbackQueryContext: